 The common integer values, like "42" or "-15", are considered as constructors (constants) of type Int.
-The usual operators on integers, like + or , are predefined functions with "rigid" arguments, i.e., are evaluated only if both arguments are integer values, otherwise such function calls are delayed.
+The usual operators on integers, like + or , are predefined functions that are evaluated only if both arguments are integer values, otherwise such function calls are suspended.
 Thus, these functions can be used as "passive constraints" which become active after binding their arguments.
 For instance, if the constraint digit is defined by the equations then the constraint xx=:=y & x+x=:=y & digit x is solved by delaying the two equations which will be activated after binding the variable x to a digit by the constraint digit x.
 Thus, the corresponding computed solution is